wilsonmar/SAP-HANA/README.md

 working on the browser-based SAP Web IDE instead of traditional ABAP Z coding.

+## UI Testing

 SAPUI5 is the Javascript framework using HTML5 and CSS3.

+OData is the format which JavaScript uses to transfer data to the HCP.
+So a test framework can focus only on data transfer.

 ## SAP S/4HANA Components